theUgluk/mtgTierList/README.md

 Thanks to CrabApples/Annihilatious for the design and [Scryfall](https://scryfall.com/) for their excellent API.

-Tool is (for now) available [here](https://www.cardsolutions.nl/jonas/index.php)
+Tool is (for now) available [here](https://www.ugluk.dev/mtg/)

 # Plans:
+These plans are in order of priority:
+  - Make actually decent, thought-out PHP code
+    - Interface for importing lists from different creators
+    - Actual OOP
+  - Import other people's tier lists
   - Make it possible to select older sets
   - Add a tag-system (have to ask the original list creator)
-  - Import other people's tier lists?